 This call for funding targets mainly the social sciences, but by no means excludes the involvement of other disciplines.
 Funding will be provided for small, but strongly interacting research consortia of up to five partners.
 Besides one partner working at an institution in a European High Income Country (preferably in one of the countries where one of the cooperating Foundations is located), the involvement of two partners currently based in Low and Middle Income Countries is generally required.
 Purely European partnerships are excluded from this call.
 Funding will be provided for up to four years and covers all direct project-related costs.
 Project consortia may apply for a maximum amount of EUR 1.5 million.

 Details of requirements as well as the application procedure can be found under Information for Applicants 116 (pdf).

 The funding initiative "Global Issues" was established in 2017 with the aim of promoting research focussing on the changes impacting society at the beginning of the 21st century (as framed by the SDGs).
-This is the first thematic call and a joint funding initiative of Compagnia di San Paolo (Italy), Novo Nordisk Fonden (Denmark), Riksbankens Jubileumsfond Sweden), and the Volkswagen Foundation (Germany).
-Further calls on other thematic areas – addressing a variety of disciplines – will follow.
+There are four thematic calls.
+This call is a joint funding initiative of Compagnia di San Paolo (Italy), Novo Nordisk Fonden (Denmark), Riksbankens Jubileumsfond Sweden), and the Volkswagen Foundation (Germany).
+Information on the other calls can be found here: